Do you know the exact National No Smoking Day date and year?

-According to a report, smoking provides some relief to strained nerves, as a calmness feeling or tranquillity and made some person alert & active.
+According to a report, smoking provides some relief to strained nerves, as a calm feeling or tranquillity and made some person alert & active.

-But based on researches if we look at the ill effects of tobacco consumption and the effects of nicotine in our body, which are summarised below,
+But based on research if we look at the ill effects of tobacco consumption and the effects of nicotine in our body, which are summarised below,

 - Paralysis of neurons.